 Patrice Cachat, M.S.W.

 Patrice Cachat has nearly 20 years of experience in child and family services with extensive knowledge in child welfare and protection and child and adolescent...

 Alexandra Joraanstad, M.S.

-Alexandra Joraanstad has more than 10 years of experience conducting social services evaluation research, with a focus on programs serving parents...
+Alexandra Joraanstad has more than 10 years of experience conducting social science research and evaluation.
+Her work has primarily focused on home...